 Murdoch, a police series set in Victorian Toronto, has been very successfully adapted for television.
 The tv shows go beyond the books and I find them just as entertaining and insightful as the books themselves.
 Can’t say the same for the television adaptation of Elizabeth George’s Inspector Lynley series.
 I enjoy the Lynley shows, but they are not as rich as the books – truncated and not accurately reflective of the books’ characters.

-I’m not fussy on the “cozies” – the Miss Marple-ish amateur sleuths (although I love the real Miss Marple) but I love some village series such as M. C. Beaton’s Highlands’ Hamish MacBeth books.
+I’m not fussy on the “cozies” – the Miss Marple-ish amateur sleuths (although I love the real Miss Marple).
+But I love some village series such as M. C. Beaton’s Highlands’ Hamish MacBeth books.
 I have no time for the young woman P.I. who never has any food in her house, but I make an exception for Janet Evanovich’s Stephanie Plum.
-I find tiresome protagonists who put themselves in trouble because they insist on refusing help.
-I don’t like glib, wisecracking heroes or heroines although, again, I love the originals of this persona in the novels of Raymond Chandler and Dashiell Hammett and the incarnation by Robert B. Parker in his Spenser.
+Tiresome are protagonists who put themselves in trouble because they insist on refusing help.
+I don’t like glib, wisecracking heroes or heroines.
+However, again, I love the originals of this persona in the novels of Raymond Chandler and Dashiell Hammett and the incarnation by Robert B. Parker in his Spenser.

 I like books that delve into the human, and societal, condition in their plot lines and characterizations.
 All the authors I mention above do that, in very different worlds.
 And, being mysteries, they add a second layer of information processing in figuring out who committed the crime and how they did it.
 They may be “genre” but it’s a genre that gives you two stories in one.

 Above are other really good mystery novels by great jockeys.